 Long-term investors can afford ride out short-term market dips.
 That means they can take more risk with their money, to create the potential for better growth.
 We’ve selected two funds to fit this bill.
 One is actively managed in Dublin.
 The other is a pure passive solution from global leaders Vanguard.

 If you simply want a slice of what is going on in companies all around the world, a ready-made portfolio from Vanguard might be for you.
 Using this route, we’ll help you invest into four index funds, giving you exposure to the US S&P 500, and major European, Japanese, and emerging market stocks.

 It’s hard to beat this approach for diversification among companies.
 Taken together, this portfolio holds positions in over 2,700 companies.
 And it has delivered average annual growth of 10.7% over the last ten years.

 You can read all about Vanguard and index fund investing here.

 Secondly, the local leader.
 We continue to like Zurich’s International equity fund for its flexibility, its fees, and its performance.
 You can invest a lump sum, a regular direct debit, or both.
 It’s available via Moneycube for an annual management charge of 1.25%, including the cost of financial advice.

 And it has grown steadily, particularly over the last ten years, where it has returned an average annualized rate of 12.3%.

-2020 was a cracking year for this fund.
-It turned in growth of 29.7%.
-That’s exceptional – and no-one is saying it can be repeated regularly.
-But it shows the importance of keeping your money in the market to benefit from the uplift when it comes.
+2020 was another strong year for this fund.
+It turned in growth of 14.7% – respectable in any year, let alone the one we just had.
+Sure, that’s less than the 2019 performance of 29.7%.
+But it’s great to see continued growth, and shows the importance of keeping your money in the market to benefit from the uplift when it comes.